facebook

 Boreal Wildlands, ON (Photo by NCC)

 Canada’s boreal forest is often called “The Lungs of the Earth.”
 Spanning 300 million hectares, it is the Earth’s largest terrestrial carbon sink, has some of the most intact forest left on Earth, and provides habitat for countless species of plants and animals, including over 300 species of birds.
 Its deep peatlands capture and store carbon at the highest rates of any northern ecosystem.
 With threats to the boreal forest only growing as the climate changes, protecting these important lands is more critical than ever before.
-Landscape-scale conservation initiatives directly contribute to Canada’s commitments to conserve 30 per cent of our lands and waters by 2030.
+Landscape-scale conservation initiatives like the Boreal Wildlands project directly contribute to Canada’s commitments to conserve 30 per cent of our lands and waters by 2030.

 An area under threat